EagleAglow/vba-websocket/README.md

 (copy in WinHttpWebSocketSample.bas).

-The files for "Main.bas" and "WinHttpCommon.bas" can be imported into VBA to make a client that works with an echo server, thanks to: https://websocket.org/
+The files for "Main.bas" and "WinHttpCommon.bas" can be imported into VBA to make a client that works with an echo server.

+Unfortunately, https://websocket.org/ is no longer working, so this now uses ws://echo.websocket.events